Jpark27614/Emotion-Detection-Program/README.md

 ## Webcam
 To use the webcam for our code we had to take a couple of steps.
 First, we ran a line of code

+First, we ran an OpenFace command with the webcam as a video input then stored the output to test.csv We then uploaded the test.csv to a While True which sends it to the AU script, this makes it so it always checks for updates in the csv.